-It’s April 2020 and people’s lives in all parts of the world are being affected by the Covid 19 Pandemic.
+It’s Spring 2020 and people’s lives in all parts of the world are being affected by the Covid 19 Pandemic.

 The short and medium term effects, including changes in how we use technology, are likely to go on for some months.